molgenis/systemsgenetics/Decon2/README.md

 ## Simulate count data

-We will use the samples from the DeconCell vignette to simulate expression data.
+We will use the samples from the Decon-cell vignette to simulate expression data.
 In R, do:

 ```r
 library(matrixStats)